 Cost is the number one barrier to medical treatment, as 46% of people have not insurance coverage for infertility, according to a 2012 RESOLVE survey.
-To improve access to care, we must remove financial obstacles to care
+To improve access to care, we must remove financial obstacles to care.
+Learn about how to contact your employer about getting insurance coverage at work.

 RESOLVE is committed to increasing the number of people with access to health insurance that covers infertility medical treatment, and specifically IVF.
-Learn more about how you can work with your employer for infertility.
+Take action here.

 Keeping IVF legal is very important to RESOLVE because it helps so many people resolve their infertility.
 For almost a decade, states around the country (as well as the federal government) have attempted to pass laws declaring that human life or “personhood” begins as soon as sperm fertilized an egg.
 These so called personhood bills could make common fertility treatments like IVF illegal.
 Here’s how you can fight against Personhood.